ayushkanoongo/rails-rwedding/_help/page-rsvp.md

 Répondez s'il vous plaît

-We'll be sending these out soon.
+We will be sending these out closer to the wedding date.